The Hive Mind is a Single Reinforcement Learning Agent: Background

+The \emph{weighted voter} model~\cite{scott_99, valentini2014self, Reina_2024} instead \yb{models \ybr{passive imitation of actively advertised strategies, similar to} the waggle dance recruitment process observed in honey bees during nest-hunting (see \cref{sec:intro}). \ybr{We will thus loosely refer to weighted voters as ``bees'' for the purpose of illustrating our theoretical analysis.
+The reader should however keep in mind that} this model is only a partial description of the behavior of real bees, which comprises other, non-imitative processes such as spontaneous commitment and cross-inhibition~\cite{Seeley12} \ybr{(see \cref{sec:limitation_bio})}.
+We leave derivations from more exhaustive biological models of bee interactions for future work~\cite{Reina_2017}.}

-\textbf{Weighted voter rule}: Any individual $i \in \mathcal{P}$ of opinion $O_i=a$ follows the weighted voter rule $R_{\text{wvoter}}$: \begin{compactenum}[(1)] \item $i$ estimates the quality of its current opinion $r_a \sim r(a)$, where $0 \leq r_a \leq 1$. \item After obtaining $r_a$, $i$ locally broadcasts its opinion at a frequency proportional to $r_a$. \item $i$ switches its opinion to the first opinion $b$ that it perceives from its neighborhood.
-Assuming all individuals are well mixed in the population~\cite{martin06}, the corresponding expected probability of $i$ switching to opinion $b$ is the proportion of votes cast for $b$: $P(b\leftarrow a) = \frac{N_b\mathbb{E}[r_b]}{\sum_l N_l\mathbb{E}[r_l]}$ (where $N_k$ is the number of individuals of opinion $k$).
-This probability can further be written $\frac{\pi_b\mathbb{E}[r_b]}{\sum_l \pi_l\mathbb{E}[r_l]}$ by dividing both the numerator and the denominator by $N$. \end{compactenum} Note that in this model, bees do not directly observe the quality estimate of other individuals, but only their opinion.
-This makes the weighted voter rule well-adapted to swarms of communication-limited organisms.
+\thmbox{definition} { In the ``weighted voter'' revision model $R_{\text{wvoter}}$, any bee $i \in \mathcal{P}$ of type $T_i=a$ (where $a$ corresponds to a nest-site option) executes the following process: \begin{itemize} \item $i$ estimates the quality of its current type $r_a \sim r(a, \yb{\pi})$, where $0 \leq r_a \leq 1$. \item After obtaining $r_a$, $i$ locally broadcasts its type at a frequency proportional to $r_a$. \item $i$ switches its type to the first type $b$ that it perceives from its neighborhood.
+Assuming all individuals are well-mixed in the population~\cite{martin06}, the corresponding expected probability of $i$ switching to type $b$ is the proportion of votes cast for $b$ within its neighborhood: where $N^{(i)}_k$ is the number of individuals of type $k$ in the neighborhood of $i$. \end{itemize} }